Atharv1708/Task-7-Identify-and-Remove-Suspicious-Browser-Extensions/README.md

 Browser: Chrome (via Brave)

 🔍 Extensions Reviewed
-Extension Name                     Status        Action Taken   Notes Wappalyzer – Technology Profiler  ✅ Safe       Kept           Trusted developer, useful for analyzing website tech.
-Needs access to webpage data, which is normal for its function.
+Wappalyzer – Technology Profiler – ✅ Safe – Kept – Trusted developer, useful for analyzing website tech; needs access to webpage data, which is normal for its function.
-MSN + Bing for Chrome             ⚠️ Suspicious Removed        Installed unintentionally.
-Redirects to Bing/MSN, resets homepage/search.
-Mixed user reviews, possibly bundled with other software.
+MSN + Bing for Chrome – ⚠️ Suspicious – Removed – Installed unintentionally; redirects to Bing/MSN and resets homepage/search; mixed reviews, possibly bundled with other software.

 🛠️ Steps Taken